Case: National Council of Prison Locals, American Federation of Government Employees v. Federal Bureau of Prisons

 Case Summary

 This case arose in the wake of a September 25, 2025 announcement from the Director of the Federal Bureau of Prisons (BOP), stating that BOP was terminating its collective bargaining agreement (CBA) with the National Council of Prison Locals, American Federation of Government Employees in line with Executive Order 14251.
-The plaintiff is a labor organization and incorporated association with the American Federation of Government Employees (AFGE).
-It represents a bargaining unit of approximately …
+Plaintiff is a labor organization and incorporated association with the American Federation of Government Employees (AFGE).
+It represents a bargaining unit of approximately 30,0…

 This case is ongoing.